spin6lock/python-sproto/README.md

 Compile:

     python setup.py build

-    Then copy the example.so from build directory topython script directory.
+    Then copy the example.so from build directory to python script directory.